morpho-org/morpho-optimizers/README.md

 For smart contract reviews, a complete report must have been done, not just a reading of the changes in the code.
 This is very important as a simple change on one line of code can bring dramatic consequences on a smart contracts (bad copy/paste have already lead to hacks).
 For the guidelines on "How to review contracts and write a report?", you can follow this [link](https://morpho-labs.notion.site/How-to-do-a-Smart-Contract-Review-81d1dc692259463993cc7d81544767d1).

-By default, PR are rebased with `main` before merging to keep a clean historic of commits and the branch is deleted.
+By default, PR are rebased with `dev` before merging to keep a clean historic of commits and the branch is deleted.
+The same process is done from `dev` to `main`.

-## Deploying a contract on a network
+## Deploying a contract on a network 🚀

 You can run the following command to deploy Morpho's contracts for Aave on Polygon: